Malden Center station: Renovations

 Unlike most MBTA stations, air rights over the station are owned by the city rather than by the MBTA.
 By 1983, the city planned to build a footbridge to connect the station to nearby developments.
 In 1989, the MBTA studied a possible accessible footbridge at the station, which would have cost $2.8 million and opened in 1991.

 The station was not initially accessible, but it was built with provisions for a future elevator.
 The MBTA began a renovation of the station, then estimated to cost $6 million, in 2003.
 It was originally to be completed in 2003, but was substantially delayed by changes to building codes.
 Completed in 2005, the ultimately-$10 million project added a second exit stairwell and two elevators, making the station accessible.
 In 2002, as part of its public art program, the MBTA added panels with artworks by local schoolchildren at and Malden Center.
 The station also has two benches in the lobby painted by local arts students.

-Changes to wayfinding signage, lighting, and other station improvements were completed by May 2021.
+Malden Center was one of the ten high-ridership subway stations planned to receive new wayfinding signage, lighting, and other station improvements in 2019.
+Six of the station were completed in 2019 and 2020; designs were completed for Malden Center and three others, but they were not constructed due to a lack of available funding.

 The entire Orange Line, including the Orange Line platform at Malden Center station, was closed from August 19 to September 18, 2022, during maintenance work.
 The Haverhill Line continued to stop at Malden Center during that time.
 Rail service on the inner Haverhill Line was suspended from September 9 to November 5, 2023, to accommodate signal work.
 The Encore Boston Harbor casino ran shuttles to Malden Center from its June 2019 opening until mid-2023.